-- 13.1 The board of each institution is responsible for the effective, prudent and ethical oversight of the institution.
-The board is responsible for, among other things, setting and overseeing: - a) the business strategy for the institution; - b) the amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the institution; - c) the strategy for the on-going management of material risks including, interalia, liquidity risk; - d) a robust and transparent organisational structure with effective communication and reporting channels; - e) a remuneration framework that is in line with the risk strategies of the institution; and - f) an adequate and effective internal control framework, that includes well-functioning risk management, compliance and internal audit functions as well as an appropriate financial reporting and accounting framework. - 13.2 The role and responsibilities of the board shall be clearly documented.
+- 13.1 The board of each institution is responsible for the effective, prudent and ethical oversight of the entity;institution.
+The board is responsible for, among other things, setting and overseeing: - the business strategy for the institution; - the amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the institution; - a robust and transparent organisational structure with effective communication and reporting channels; - a remuneration framework that is in line with the risk strategies of the institution; and - an adequate and effective internal control framework, that includes well-functioning risk control, compliance and internal audit functions as well as an appropriate financial reporting and accounting framework.